What is BMW ConnectedDrive?

 We explain everything you need to know about BMW ConnectedDrive and how much it costs

-BMW ConnectedDrive is a package of software systems designed to enhance the convenience, safety and infotainment capability of BMW’s cars.
-ConnectedDrive has been around since 2008 and has evolved from a simple web browser to a suite of systems consisting of three main digital features.
+BMW ConnectedDrive is one such example.
+It’s a package of software systems designed to enhance the convenience, safety and infotainment capability of BMW’s cars.
+ConnectedDrive has been around since 2008 and has evolved from a simple web browser to a suite of systems comprising three main digital features.

 These consist of ‘Digital Services’, ‘Driver Assistance Services’ and the ‘BMW Connected App’.
 They’re designed to provide drivers with some extra safety and convenience tech, as well as enhanced infotainment.

 ConnectedDrive sends and receives information via a sim card fitted to the car that’s connected to the internet.
-The system displays on the car’s central infotainment screen or on the ConnectedDrive app on your smartphone.
+This information is displayed on the car’s central infotainment screen or on the ConnectedDrive app on your smartphone.

 What can Digital Services do?